-Unsatisfactory Needs Improvement Proficient Excellent 2d: Establishes a Culture of Learning The program setting is characterized by a lack of Specialist or student commitment to learning.
-Hard work is not expected or valued.
-Medium to low expectations for student achievement are the norm.
-The program setting is characterized by little commitment to learning by Specialist or students.
-The Specialist conveys that student success is the result of natural ability rather than hard work.
+student achiever norm.
+2d: Critical Attributes -Specialist converse is little or no pur work, or that the doing it are due factors. -Specialist converse is little or no pur work. sfactory Nee eds Improvement Proficient Excellent is little or no pur work, or that the doing it are due factors. -Specialist conv some participan is too challengin -Participants ex y a lack of character commitm learning.
+Hard ected or valued. expectations for character commitm Specialis student s gram setting is erized by little ment to learning by ist or students.
+The ist conveys that success is the result al ability rather than ork.
 The program setting is a place where learning is valued by all, with high expectations for both learning and hard work.
 Students understand their role as learners and consistently expend effort to learn.
 Supervisory interactions support learning and hard work.
 The therapy culture is an enriching environment, characterized by a shared belief in the importance of learning.
 Specialist conveys high expectations for learning for all students and insists on hard work.
 Students take initiative with employment activities provided by the specialist.
-2d: Critical Attributes -Specialist conveys that there is little or no purpose for the work, or that the reasons for doing it are due to external factors. -Specialist conveys to at least some participants that the work is too challenging for them. -Participants exhibit little or no pride in their work. -A Specialist's energy for the work is neutral, neither indicating a high level of commitment nor ascribing to external forces to the need to do the work. -Specialist conveys high expectations for only some participants, -Participants exhibit a limited commitment to complete the work on their own; many indicate that they are looking for an "easy path" -Specialist's primary concern appears to be to complete the task at hand. -Specialist communicates the importance of the content and the conviction that with hard work all can master the material. -Specialist demonstrates a high regard for participants' abilities. -Specialist conveys an expectation of high levels of effort. -Participants expend good effort to complete work of high quality -Specialist communicates passion for the subject. -Students assist their fellow employees in completing assigned tasks, when appropriate. -Students take initiative in improving the quality of their work.
+Evidence: rpose for the e reasons for to external commitment of the external commitment of the external do the work of the expectation of alist conveys high tions for only some ants, cants exhibit a limited ment to complete the their own; many that they are looking easy path" -Specialist communicates the importance of the content and the conviction that with hard work all can master the material. -Specialist demonstrates a high regard for participants' abilities. -Specialist conveys an expectation of high levels of effort. -Participants expend good effort to complete work of high quality -Specialist communicates passion for the subject. -Students assist their fellow employees in completing assigned tasks, when appropriate. -Students take initiative in improving the quality of their work.